Stein's density method for multivariate continuous distributions: More about Stein kernels

 \begin{example}[Gaussian Stein kernel] { For {$\mathcal{N}(\nu, \Sigma)$}, \eqref{eq:gaussianstandard}} entails that $\pmb \tau(x) = \Sigma$ is a Gaussian Stein kernel.
 Example \ref{sec:stein-oper-Gauss} will illustrate that it is not the only one. \end{example}

-{In the one-dimensional case, the first order ODE {corresponding to \eqref{eq:defstek2}} is easy to solve and the solution, if it exists, provides a uniquely defined Stein kernel given by We refer to \cite{ernst2020first,saumard2018weighted} for an overview and bibliography on one-dimensional Stein kernels.
+{In the one-dimensional case, the first order {differential equation} {corresponding to \eqref{eq:defstek2}} is easy to solve. {If $ \Omega_p $ is an interval (possible infinite), then }

+{is the unique Stein kernel with $ \tau(x) \, p(x) $ tending to zero as $ x $ approaches the boundary of $ \Omega_p $ or infinity.} We refer to \cite{ernst2020first,saumard2018weighted} for an overview and bibliography on one-dimensional Stein kernels.
 In higher dimensions, given that there exist infinitely many functions which share a divergence, the Stein kernel is by no means uniquely defined.
-Aside from the construction in Lemma \ref{lem:de}, we also have the following.}
+Aside from the construction in Lemma \ref{lem:de}, we also have {a}} result, due to \cite{courtade2017existence}, which provides a characterizing Stein kernel under the assumption that the distribution admits a Poincar\'e constant, as follows.

-\begin{example}[Conditional marginal Stein kernel] The one-dimensional Stein kernel for a marginal distribution is typically not a Stein kernel for the joint distribution in the underlying direction.
-Nevertheless, we can build a multivariate Stein kernel from its {conditional} marginal components as follows.
-For each $i=1, \ldots, d$, let $\tau_{p, i} = (0, \ldots, \tau_i, \ldots, 0)$ with